On growth rate and contact homology: Contact homology of walled contact structures

-By Lemmas \ref{controle_cylindre_cloisonne_I} and \ref{controle_cylindre_cloisonne_II}, for all $j=1\dots m$ (resp $i=1\dots n$) and for $n$ big enough, $J_{\lambda_n}$-holomorphic cylinders asymptotic Reeb periodic orbits in $W_j$ (resp. $U_i$) are contained in $W_j$ (resp. $U_i$).
-Therefore the differential of contact homology is well defined and identifies with the differential in the Morse-Bott case and thus with the differential in Morse homology.
-Hence \begin{enumerate} \item if $[a]=[\text{fiber}]^k$ with $\pm k>0$, \item si $[a]=[\text{fiber}]^k[\Gamma_j]^{k'}$ with $k'\neq 0$, \end{enumerate} where $H^{\mathcal M}_*(X,(f,g),\mathbb Q)$ is the Morse homology associated to the function $f$ and the metric $g$ (we do not consider the graduation in the identifications). \end{proof} Latschev and Wendl \cite{LatschevWendl10} used similar methods to study algebraic torsion of contact homology.
+By Lemmas \ref{controle_cylindre_cloisonne_I} and \ref{controle_cylindre_cloisonne_II}, for all $j=1\dots m$ (resp $i=1\dots n$) and for $l$ big enough, $J_{\lambda_l}$-holomorphic cylinders asymptotic periodic Reeb orbits in $W_j$ (resp. $U_i$) are contained in $W_j$ (resp. $U_i$).
+Therefore the differential of contact homology is well defined and can be identified with the differential in the Morse-Bott case and thus with the differential in Morse homology.
+Hence \begin{enumerate} \item if $[\eta]=[\text{fiber}]^k$ with $\pm k>0$, \item if $[\pi(\eta)]=[\Gamma_j]^{k'}$ with $k'\neq 0$, \end{enumerate} where $I=\{i,[\pi(\Gamma_i)]=[\pi(\Gamma_j)]\}$ (we do not consider the graduation in the identifications). \end{proof} In their study of algebraic torsion in SFT, Latschev and Wendl \cite{LatschevWendl10} used similar methods to understand holomorphic curves.